|

 Saint Frank

 An homage to San Francisco, my newly adopted hometown in 1995.
-The original recording was a drum machine tune with 4 tracks of DX7.
+The original

-The original synth bass, rhythm guitar, steel drums, and synth solo (all DX7) from 1995 exist in this new version.
+The original synth bass, rhythm guitar, steel drums, and synth solo (all DX7)

 Live drums and guitar were added in 2022.